 You absolutely must submit a song to radio stations that is high quality.
 It has to have gone through every stage of musical creation: composing, producing, arranging, vocal recording, mixing, mastering, etc. The challenge here is to select a track that is both representative of your musical style and also has strong potential.
 More simply, it is your “big hit”.

-Another essential element in maximizing your chances of getting your song on the radio is the taking into account the length of your track.
-Your track should last between 2 and a half minutes and 4 minutes (2:30-4:00).
-Beyond that, your chances of getting on the airwaves are often limited.
+Take into account the length of your track.
+Your track should last between 2 and a half minutes and 4 minutes (2:30-4:00) long.
+Beyond that, your chances of getting on the airwaves are limited.

 Of course, we do not advise you to restrict your artistic creation.
-After all, taking risks and experimenting will help you assert yourself as an artist.
 Still, we recommend that you produce a “radio edit” version of your single just in case.
 A radio edit is a version specially adapted for radio broadcasting, respecting the duration format and excluding any curse words/potentially inappropriate material.
 This version is also very often used for music videos.
 One of the most famous examples is Daft Punk’s One More Time, whose radio edit version has a radically different structure than the album version.

 Every radio station has its own audience and musical genre of preference.
-It would be a waste to propose a hip-hop track to a radio station specializing in indie rock music, for example.
-Your music must appeal to the radio programmers at the station, so choose radio stations that play music that is within the same realm as yours.
-If your track covers multiple genres, reach out to stations that feature similar songs to optimize radio airplay.
-Many musicians are hybrid musicians nowadays who don’t nicely fit into one genre, so ask around to find out how others perceive the style of your music if you’re not sure how to classify it.
-Submit your music to the right places to maximize your chances of being played.
+Your music must appeal to the radio programmers at the station, so choose stations that play music within the same realm as yours.
+If your track covers multiple genres, reach out to stations that feature similar songs.
+Many musicians are hybrid musicians who don’t fit nicely into one genre, so ask around to find out how others perceive your style of music if you’re unsure how to classify it.

 There are also different types of radio stations to be aware of.
 If you are able to target one or more stations for each of the following categories, you’re off to a great start: